Netaji Subhas Chandra Bose International Airport: Air Traffic Navigation Complex

 As of June 2022, the existing navigation and surveillance equipment, installed in 2013, was nearing its end of 10-year life cycle and required a new generation of control systems like Level IV Advanced Surface Movement Guidance and Control System (A-SMGCS) as well as new automation system, voice communication, VHF antenna with three outputs, ground guidance and surveillance equipment for aircraft and other vehicles, and equipment to broadcast meteorological data to aircraft.
 The cost of the entire set of equipment is estimated at ₹350 crore to ₹400 crore.
 Meanwhile, the civil work of the new tower was expected for completion by the year's end.

 While the civil work of the facility was completed in February 2024, the installation of electrical lines and optic fibre cables was completed in May.
 The commencement of trials was expected by October 2024 with operationalisation by 2025-end.
 Until then, the existing and the new complex will function parallelly.

 The operational trials of the new complex commenced on 24 March 2025.
 The tower, with a workforce of eight controllers along with technicians from Communication, Navigation and Surveillance (CNS) department, coordinated the take off and landing of around 40 aircraft between 2 pm and 4 pm.
 The first aircraft to land under the new ATC's supervision was an IndiGo flight from Bengaluru.
-Another team of controllers also stood by in the existing ATC tower to takeover responsibilities in case of any contingencies in the new facility.
+Another team of controllers also stood by in the existing ATC tower to take over responsibilities in case of any contingencies in the new facility.
 Such operations will continue to be undertaken from the new tower over the same time daily for three months before the duration can be increased.
-However, full-fledged operations will not begin within the next 18-24 months since the modern equipment is yet to be selected and procured.
+However, full-fledged operations will not begin within the next 18–24 months since the modern equipment is yet to be selected and procured.
 The equipment include a new generation automation system, approach radar, advanced surface movement guidance and control system as well as abVHF communication equipment.
 Only after the tenders are floated will the equipment be procured, installed and operationalised.
 Until then, controllers in the new ATC tower will utilise modified equipment that was procured and installed in 2012 and 2013.

 On 7 October, a short circuit in the AC system of the new complex, detected by five controllers reporting for duty, revealed the lack of an emergency exit.
 This shut the operations from the facility until 20 October after which operations restarted.
 However, full operational clearance could only be received from the DGCA, BCAS and the fire department after the emergency exit is arranged.